ageller/BASE9_utils/README.md

 Code utilities for running and analyzing results from BASE-9

 # Introduction
 This pipeline is for identifying photometric binaries in open clusters and works in conjunction with the Bayesian Analysis for Stellar Evolution with Nine Variables (BASE-9) code for open clusters in which Gaia, Pan-STARRS, and 2MASS photometry is available for.
 More details on this pipeline may be found in Childs et al. (in prep).
 Documentation for the BASE-9 code may be found at https://github.com/BayesianStellarEvolution/base-cpp.
-All parts of the pipeline use dependencies from the virtual environment named BASE9.
+All parts of the pipeline use dependencies from the virtual environment, BASE9.
 To create this conda environment run

 ```
 conda create --name BASE9 -c conda-forge python=3.10 astropy astroquery jupyter scipy numpy matplotlib pandas pyyaml shapely bokeh